mobizt/ESP-Mail-Client/README.md

 # Features

-* Support Espressif ESP32 and ESP8266 MCUs based devices.
+* Support Espressif's ESP32 and ESP8266, Atmel's SAMD21 devices with u-blox NINA-W102 WiFi/Bluetooth module.
 * Support TCP session reusage.
 * Support PLAIN, LOGIN and XOAUTH2 authentication mechanisms.
-* Support secured (with SSL and TLS) and non-secure ports.
+* Support secured (with SSL and TLS or upgrade via STARTTLS) and non-secure ports.
 * Support mailbox selection for Email reading and searching.
 * Support the content encodings e.g. quoted-printable and base64.
 * Support the content decodings e.g. base64, UTF-8, UTF-7, quoted-printable, ISO-8859-1 (latin1) and ISO-8859-11 (Thai).
-* Support many types of embedded contents e.g. inline images, attachments, parallel media attachments and RFC822 message.
+* Support embedded contents e.g. inline images, attachments, parallel media attachments and RFC822 message.
 * Support full debuging.
-* Support flash memory and SD card for file storages which can be changed in [**ESP_Mail_FS.h**](/src/ESP_Mail_FS.h).
+* Support flash memory (ESP32 and ESP8266), SD and SD_MMC (ESP32) for file storages which can be changed in [**ESP_Mail_FS.h**](/src/ESP_Mail_FS.h).
 * Support Ethernet (ESP32 using LAN8720, TLK110 and IP101 Ethernet boards).
 ESP8266 Ethernet is not yet supported.
 * Customizable operating configurations (see the examples for the usages)